-The DWSRF and CWSRF have made available through federal fiscal years (FFY) 2022 and 2023 appropriations totaling \$11,186,000.00 to the USVI's.
+The Bipartisan Infrastructure Law has made available through the federal fiscal year (FFY) 2023 appropriations \$51,168,000.00 to the USVI's.
 DPNR/DEP will use these funds for both project expenditures and administrative expenditures.
 The sources of the Territory's capitalization grant are presented in Table 3.